-How vitamin C helps you fight viruses?
+How vitamin C helps you strengthen your immune system?

 It’s a powerful antioxidant that protects against oxidative stress—and the lower your oxidative stress, the healthier and more resistant to infection you are.